Lemon Law in TexasGet detailed Vehicle History Report in 3 Easy Steps

 Well, cars are hard to make right in the first place, and expensive to fix, so manufacturers would rather not fix or replace them if they don't have to.
 While the car companies seem to be suffering under this burden, it may not be surprising that Texas Lemon Law lawyers seem to be thriving.

-The simplest way to file a Texas Lemon Law claim with the Texas Department of Transportation is to fill out the official Lemon Law Complaint Form.
+The simplest way to file a Texas Lemon Law claim with the Texas DMV is to fill out the official Lemon Law Complaint form (Form MVD-140).
 There is a $35 fee to file a complaint.
 Among other things, the form asks for the following information―you can see why it's so important to keep diligent records:

 - Type of warranty coverage.

 - Name and address of the dealer or other person you bought or leased the vehicle from.
 Include the name and address of the current lessor, if there is one.

 - Date of delivery of the vehicle to the original owner.

 - Vehicle mileage when you bought or leased it, mileage when problems were first reported, the name of the dealer or manufacturer's agent you first reported the problems to, and the car's current mileage.